vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Success and Achievement

-> 1. "Success is the sum of small efforts, repeated day in and day out." - Robert Collier
 > 1. "The best revenge is massive success." - Frank Sinatra
 > 1. "The greatest weapon in any battle is patience."
 > 1. "Do your thing and don't care if they like it." - Tina Fey